mhpjay/histo_plot/README.md

 nbins: number of bins to use in histogram
 increment: increment count for bins (make zeros non-zero for visual purposes)
 compress: ignore zero-count bins when printing
 round_increment: whether or not to round bin labels for cleaner output.
-Default of 0 means no rounding, must be input > 0
+Default of 0 means no rounding, must be > 0

 Run an example with python histo.py: will show a graph with rounded bins and one without
 Example: python histo.py